libregraphicsmeeting/state-of-lg-2025/openrndr/openrndr.md

 **Playful for prototypes.
 Serious for production.**

-OPENRNDR is an open source framework for creative coding, written in Kotlin that simplifies writing real-time interactive software.
+OPENRNDR is a Kotlin cross-platform open source framework for creative coding and real-time interaction.

 ### Further links